Rule 3 Periods, Time Factors and Substitutions

 a.
 If a player’s helmet comes completely off through play, other than as the direct result of a foul by an opponent, the player must leave the game for the next down.
 The game clock will stop at the end of the down.
 The player may remain in the game if their team is granted a charged timeout.

-1. The play clock will be set at 25 seconds if the player is on offense and at 40 seconds if the player is on defense.
-With one minute or more remaining in either half, the game clock will start on the referee’s signal.
+1. The play clock will be set at 25 seconds if the player is on offense and at 40 seconds if the player is on defense except after a charged team timeout or when the game is stopped for the Two-Minute Timeout.
+Before the Two-Minute Timeout in the 2nd or 4th quarters, the game clock will start on the Referee's signal.

 2. Ten-Second Runoff.
-If there is less than one minute in the half the opponent has the option of a 10-second runoff, unless the helmet comes off as the direct result of a foul by the opponent.
+Any time after the Two-Minute Timeout in the 2nd or 4th quarters, the opponent has the option of a 10-second runoff, unless the helmet comes off as the direct result of a foul by the opponent.

 4. The 10-second runoff may be avoided by the use of a charged team timeout, if available.